NXPPlugNTrust/nano-package/examples/se05x_crypto/mcxn947/README.md

 6. [Support](#step6)
 7. [Release Notes](#step7)

-Below the steps neccessary to run the nano lib cryptography example on FRDM-MCXN947 are listed.
+Below the steps necessary to run the nano lib cryptography example on FRDM-MCXN947 are listed.

 ## 1. Software<a name="step1"></a>
 - Install latest MCUxpresso from https://nxp.com/mcuxpresso.